walisc/WPooW/README.md

 # Wordpress API
-#### a oop wordpress wrapper for rapid development
+#### An OOP Wordpress wrapper for rapid development

-If you have ever had to create a custom theme on wordpress you how cumbersome it can be.
-This ia a wordpress api wrapper that enable  to create themes/plugin much faster in a object oriented way.
-Below is and example of you can create a custome postpage, with additional metaboxes in a few lines of code
+If you have ever had to create a custom theme in Wordpress you know how cumbersome it can be.
+This is a Wordpress API wrapper that will enable you to create themes/plugins much faster in an object oriented way.
+Below is an example of how you can create a custom post page along with additional metaboxes in a few lines of code.

 ```<?php